 A good place to start is by researching trends that are related to your line of business (keywords that you currently use are a great place to kick off your hashtag research).

-Inside the Instagram app, just tap the hourglass icon, then select “tags” from the dropdown menu and enter your hashtags into Instagram’s search bar one at a time.
+Inside the Instagram app, just tap the magnifying glass icon, then select “tags” from the dropdown menu and enter your hashtags into Instagram’s search bar one at a time.

 The results of each search will reveal all the top hashtags that are closely related to the hashtag you searched, which will give you ideas for even more hashtags you can use to reach and engage with your audience.